learn-co-curriculum/ruby-oo-fundamentals-attribute-accessors/README.md

 To understand why, simply look at the code above.
 Which class would you rather write?
 The longer one, or the shorter one?

-When opening up a class, it is hard to realize that all of those setters/getters are kinda fluff.
-You don't want to have to sift through all the kinda BS-y methods to try and find the goodness. `attr_accessor` and friends allow you to get a high level overview of the class at the very beginning.
+When opening up a class, `attr_accessor` and friends allow you to get a high level overview of the class right from the start.

+As developers we spend more time reading rather then writing code, so it's important that the code we are reading is challenging, not the easy stuff.